Derived References

 More mental model-y than reality.

 The implicit relationship between the references and the argument is lost.
-A lifetime needs to be established to tie them all together, although it still doesn’t quite capture the relationship between the three.
+A lifetime must be established to tie them all together, although it still doesn’t quite capture the relationship between the three.
 Which makes it harder for the compiler, and it might have to reject some code it just cannot follow…and give a confusing error.
-Lifetimes are granular in synchronous code, and become very coarse after an async transformation.

 async fn reallocation_problem(data: &mut Vec<u32>) {